 When she was 15, her family moved to Chicago, Illinois, where she continued to take drama lessons.
 In addition to this, she also began appearing in amateur stage productions.

-In 1920, Astor sent over another photograph to Motion Picture Magazine for their beautify contest, becoming a finalist and then a runner-up in the national contest.
+In 1920, Astor sent over another photograph to Motion Picture Magazine for the periodical’s beauty contest, becoming a finalist and then a runner-up in the national contest.

 Eager to capitalize on Astor’s beauty and looking to put her before the camera, her father moved the family to New York City.
 His intent was for Astor to act in motion pictures and become a major star with a hefty paycheck.
 Moreover, he would be her manager for the next decade.

-Not long after the move, Manhattan photographer, Charles Albin, had Astor pose for him.
-His photographs were eventually reviewed by Harry Durant of Famous Players-Lasky, resulting in Astor being signed to a six-month contract with Paramount Pictures.
+Not long after the move, Manhattan photographer Charles Albin had Astor pose for him.
+His photographs were eventually reviewed by Harry Durant of Famous Players-Lasky, resulting in Astor being signed to a six-month contract with Paramount.
 It was at this point that her name was changed to Mary Astor, thanks to a conference held among Paramount chief Jesse Lasky, film producer Walter Wanger, and gossip columnist Louella Parsons.

-Interestingly, Astor’s initial screen test was directed by Lillian Gish.
-Astor impressed Gish immensely and Astor made her debut in an uncredited bit part in The Scarecrow (1920).
-Sadly, Paramount let her contract lapse.
+Astor’s initial screen test was directed by Lillian Gish, who was immensely impressed with her.
+Following this, Astor made her debut in an uncredited bit part in The Scarecrow (1920); however, Paramount allowed her contract to lapse.
 She finally received critical recognition after appearing in The Beggar Maid (1921).
 She then worked for other studios in more prominent roles but was again signed to Paramount.

 When John Barrymore saw her photograph in a magazine, he insisted she appear in his next film.
-As a result, she was loaned to Warner Brothers for Beau Brummel (1924) and the two began a relationship and even became engaged in secret.
+As a result, she was loaned to Warner Bros. for Beau Brummel (1924) and the two began a relationship, becoming engaged in secret.
 Astor’s parents essentially ended the relationship because she was 17 at the time and underage.

-In 1925, Astor’s parents bought a Hollywood mansion called Moorcrest and not only lived lavishly off Astor’s earnings, but kept her sequestered there.
-Built by Marie Russak Hotchener, a Theosophist who had no formal architectural training, the house combines Moorish and Mission Revival styles and contains such Arts and Crafts features as art-glass windows, the home was the most lavish residence associated with the Krotona Colony, a Utopian society founded by the Theosophical Society in 1912.
+In 1925, Astor’s parents bought a Hollywood mansion called Moorcrest and not only lived lavishly off Astor’s earnings but kept her sequestered there.
+The home was the most luxurious residence associated with the Krotona Colony, a Utopian society founded by the Theosophical Society in 1912.

-Sadly, Astor did not gain control of her salary until she was 26 years old.
+Astor did not gain control of her salary until she was 26 years old.
 At the same time, her parents sued her for financial support.
-Astor settled the case with an agreement to pay her parents $100/month.
+Astor settled the case with an agreement to pay her parents $100 per month.

 While Astor continued to work for Paramount, her contract ended in 1925.
-She then moved to Warner Brothers, where she became one of the WAMPAS Baby Stars of 1926, along with Mary Brian, Dolores Costello, Dolores Del Rio, Janet Gaynor, and Fay Wray.
-Once her Warned Brothers contract ended, she signed on with Fox.
+She then moved to Warner Bros., where she became one of the WAMPAS Baby Stars of 1926, along with Mary Brian, Dolores Costello, Dolores Del Rio, Janet Gaynor, and Fay Wray.
+Once her Warner Bros. contract ended, she signed on with Fox.
 She also married her first husband, director Kenneth Hawks, at Moorcrest.

 Around this time, the film industry began its transition to sound.
 Astor’s career floundered because her voice was thought to be too deep and masculine.
 The studio released her from her contract and Astor was unemployed.